How to Play Craps: Basic Rules

 Pass Line and Don’t Pass

-As we have mentioned above, the Pass Line and the Don’t Pass bets are the two basic wagers in craps.
-With them, players bet that the shooter will either win or lose.
-Unlike many other bets, they are necessary and the game cannot start without at least one of them.
-This is why the shooter is always required to make a Line bet before shooting the dice for the come-out roll.
+As mentioned above, the Pass Line and Don’t Pass bets are the two fundamental wagers in craps.
+With these bets, players predict whether the shooter will win or lose.
+They are mandatory; the game cannot begin until at least one Line bet is on the table, which is why the shooter must place such a bet before making the come-out roll.

-If the come-out roll is 7 or 11, the Pass Line wins and pays even money (1:1).
-If the come-out roll is 2, 3, or 12, the bet loses.
-After the point has been made, the Pass Line wins if the point number is rolled before a 7, but if the shooter tosses a 7 before the point, the bet loses.
-Of course, the Don’t Pass wager wins when the Pass Line loses – with a 2 or 3 in the come-out roll (12 is usually a tie) and with a 7 after the point has been established.
-Once a point is set, the Don’t Pass loses when the point appears before 7.
+If the come-out roll is a 7 or 11, the Pass Line wins and pays even money (1:1).
+If it is 2, 3, or 12, the bet loses.
+After a point is established, the Pass Line wins if the point number is rolled before a 7; it loses if the shooter rolls a 7 first.
+Conversely, the Don’t Pass wager wins when the Pass Line loses – with a 2 or 3 on the come-out roll (12 is usually a push) and with a 7 after the point is set.
+Once a point is made, Don’t Pass loses when the point appears before a 7.

 Come and Don’t Come Bets

-The Come and Don’t Come wagers are very similar to the Pass/Don’t Pass bets.
-However, they can be made only after the point has been established by the shooter.
-When we make a Come bet, we bet that the next roll will be 7 or 11.
-If it is, we win 1:1, but if it is 2, 3, or 12, the Come bet loses.
-If any other number appears, however, it becomes the come-bet point and it remains locked until 7 or the point is rolled.
-If the dice total is 7, the Come bet loses, and if the point for the Come wager is tossed before the 7, the bet wins 1:1.
+The Come and Don’t Come wagers are very similar to Pass/Don’t Pass bets; however, they can be placed only after the shooter has established a point.
+When you make a Come bet, you are betting that the next roll will be a 7 or 11.
+If it is, you win 1:1; if it is 2, 3, or 12, the Come bet loses.
+If any other number appears, it becomes the come-bet point and remains active until either a 7 or that point is rolled.
+If a 7 is rolled first, the Come bet loses; if the point for the Come wager is rolled before the 7, the bet wins 1:1.

-The Don’t Come bet is exactly the opposite.
-It cannot be made in the come-out roll and players can place it only after a point has been set.
-In this case, it wins when 2 or 3 are rolled (even payout) ad it loses when 7 or 11 are tossed.
-If the dice show 12, this is considered a push.
-If any other number is rolled, it becomes the Don’t Come-bet point and a 7 must be rolled before this point number for the bet to win (also even money).
+The Don’t Come bet is the opposite.
+It also cannot be placed on the come-out roll and is available only after a point has been set.
+In this case, it wins when a 2 or 3 is rolled (even money) and loses when a 7 or 11 is rolled.
+A 12 is treated as a push.
+If any other number is rolled, it becomes the Don’t Come point, and a 7 must be rolled before that point number for the bet to win (also even money).
 If the point number appears first, the Don’t Come bet loses.

 Pass and Don’t Pass Odds

-Once a point is established, Pass Line players can take odds by placing a bet that is a predetermined multiple of the Pass Line wager right behind it on the table.
-The Pass Odds can be described as an additional bet to the Pass Line since it wins and loses with the same outcomes of the following rolls – if the point is rolled before the 7, the Pass Odds wins, and if 7 is rolled before the point, it loses.
-The same applies to the Don’t Pass Odds bet.
+Once a point is established, Pass Line players can take odds by placing an additional wager – typically a predetermined multiple of the Pass Line bet – directly behind it on the table.
+Pass Odds are essentially an add-on to the Pass Line because they win and lose under the same conditions: if the point is rolled before a 7, the Pass Odds win; if a 7 appears first, they lose.
+The same principle applies to Don’t Pass Odds bets.

-These two wagers are usually 1x, 2x or 3x multiples of the Pass/Don’t Pass bets but some casinos allow multiples of up to 100x the original bet.
-The best thing is that the odds for these bets are the same as their payouts, which means that the house edge is practically 0%.
-The payouts here vary, depending on the point number.
+These wagers are usually limited to 1x, 2x, or 3x the Pass/Don’t Pass bet, but some casinos permit multiples of up to 100x the original stake.
+The key advantage is that the odds of these bets match their payouts, giving them a house edge of virtually 0%.
+The exact payout depends on the point number.

 Right and Wrong Betting